 Large-scale change is all around us.

-Your congregation has decided to either lean in and adjust and adapt and improve without surrendering the ever-so-important essence of who you are.
+Your congregation has decided to lean in to the change and adjust, adapt and improve without surrendering the ever-so-important essence of who you are.
 Or your congregation is dangerously flirting with the consequences.

 There are 3 types of decisions:

 - Self-Serving Decision…for the sake of heritage or comfort